arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 Now you have two Consul agents running: one server and one client.
 The two agents still don't know about each other and each comprise their own single-node datacenters.

-:ship: Verify 2nd agent does not know about 1st agent
+:shipit: Verify 2nd agent does not know about 1st agent
 ```bash
 vagrant ssh n2

 consul members
 ```

-:ship: Check the membership of `agent-one`.
+:shipit: Check the membership of `agent-one`.
 ```bash
 vagrant ssh n1